 The basic recipe, or technique, for pesto is to combine basil, garlic, Parmesan, olive oil, salt, and nuts.
-It can me made quickly in a food processor, or more enjoyably, and with better flavor, with a mortar and pestle.
+It can me made quickly in a food processor, or more enjoyably, and with better flavor, with a mortar and pestle, my recommended technique.

 If you have the time, use the latter method; the flavors will be deeper, the color brighter, and you will have spent a few minutes to yourself inhaling the essence of summer.
 This process does take a little more time, but it is worth it.
 Of course, if you have huge bunches of basil to process, use the food processor.